Optimized laser ion acceleration at the relativistic critical density surface: Results

 To confirm those results we performed a series of 1D PIC simulations with varying initial plasma densities and pulse durations at different peak laser strengths.
 The results are plotted in Fig.~\ref{fig:optT} for the different laser strengths.
 We extracted the proton energies at $140\unit{fs}$ after laser peak arrival on target, when the laser pulse has passed.
-The maximum proton energies in our parameter range are obtained by SASL at the respective smallest plasma density at which SASL is still active (onset of SASL, white dashed lines).
-Only at the highest simulated laser strength we observe similarly high ion energies by ion wave breaking~\cite{Liu2016,Liu2018}), which is beyond the scope of this paper.
+For a fixed pulse duration, in our parameter range the maximum proton energies due to \com{RTF-RPA} are generally obtained at the respective smallest plasma density at which \com{RTF-RPA} is still active (onset of \com{RTF-RPA}, white dashed lines).
+Only at the highest simulated laser strength we observe similarly high ion energies by ion wave breaking~\cite{Liu2016,Liu2018}) at smaller density, which is beyond the scope of this paper.
 The optimum combination of pulse duration and plasma density is not changing much with laser strength.
-It roughly follows the empiric relation
+It roughly follows the empiric conjecture

 and is in very good agreement with the semi-analytic model, despite its simplistic assumptions.
 The exact position of the local optimum along the line given by this equation is quite sensitive to the exact timing of when the ions are reflected the last time, which translates into narrow regions of high proton energy.